 Stahleck Castle and Wernerkapelle Ruins

-Steep steps alongside the church lead up to the town castle.
+Steep steps alongside the church leading up to the town castle.
 Feeling ambitious and ready to burn off some of the German food we had been eating, Marty and I laced up our tennis shoes and started the climb up to Stahleck Castle.

 On the way up to the castle, you will pass the Wernerkapelle Ruins.
 What’s left of this enormous chapel is hauntingly beautiful.